isledecomp/reccmp/README.md

 * [`datacmp`](/reccmp/tools/datacmp.py): Compares global data found in the original with the recompiled version
     * e.g. `reccmp-datacmp --target LEGO1`

+## Ghidra Import

+There are existing scripts to import the information from the decompilation into [Ghidra](https://github.com/NationalSecurityAgency/ghidra).
+See the relevant [README](reccmp/ghidra_scripts/README.md) for additional information.

 ## Best practices

 We have established some best practices that have no impact on `reccmp`'s output, but have made a positive impact on the Lego Island decompilation.
 We have listed them [here](docs/recommendations.md) for convenience.

-## Ghidra

-There are existing scripts to import the information from the decompilation into Ghidra.

-**TODO: Write the documentation**

 ## Contributing